 However, the play at this picturesque venue is still between humans only!
 And that can’t be overpowered by any technology whatsoever.
 The tournament Down Under has witnessed some out-of-the-world tennis since its inception in 1905, particularly since the advent of the Open Era in 1969.
-This has led to some iconic rivalries, some iconic champions and some iconic memories.
+This has led to some iconic rivalries, some iconic champions, and some iconic memories.

-Here are the Top-10 Men with Most Australian Open titles:
+Top 10 players with Most Australian Open titles:

 Ivan Lendl (2 titles)